AlbaXIII/golden-goose-tutoring/README.md

     * The font is a plain __'Teachers'__ font colored orange against an off-white background for a clean look, and the navigation bar maintain the font & color scheme.

 * __Main Home page__
     * The main home page of the site is split into 3 sections.
-In mobile view the sections are stacked vertically as the user scrolls, and on tablets and larger the main logo and text sits above the about and profile sections.
+In mobile view the sections are stacked vertically as the user scrolls, and on tablets and larger screens the main logo and text sits above the about and profile sections.
 Reactive CSS has been used to see the transformation when condensing and expanding.

         ![index main logo desktop size](readme-images/index-main-logo-desktop.PNG)